Module version of WS 2019/20 (current)

-PH2221 is a semester module in English language at Master’s level which is offered in winter semester.
+PH2221 is a semester module in English or German language at Master’s level which is offered in winter semester.

 This Module is included in the following catalogues within the study programs in physics.